How to Calculate Vegan Macros in 5 Easy Steps

 For our plant-based lifter weighing 180 pounds that would equate to 45-90 grams of fat.

-Usually I recommend eating less than more fat.
-The reason being that when you've satisfied your basic needs required for hormone production and so on, there's not much more benefit to adding more fat.
+Usually I tend to recommend eating less than more fat.
+The reason being that when you've satisfied your basic needs for fat, there's not really much more benefit to adding more...

-And an increase in fat intake means reduced protein and carbohydrate within your calorie limits.
+... and an increase in dietary fat means reduced intake ofprotein and carbohydrate within your calorie limits (especially during cutting).

 We've already established why a high-protein intake is beneficial.
-Now as we'll soon discover, carbohydrate is also tremendously important for making the most amount of vegan gains.
+Now as we'll soon discover, carbohydrate is also tremendously important for making copious amounts of vegan gains.